 Two years later, an opportunity to move to Atlanta would make me a landlord.
 This would officially start my real journey in real estate investing.
-But, making the transition wasn’t hard because I picked a property I knew could work.
+However, making the transition wasn’t hard because I picked a property I knew could work.

 After having had this condo for almost a decade now, I can look back to my younger self and say:

-I underestimated the costs of repairs, maintenance, and vacancy.
+I underestimated the costs of repairs, maintenance and vacancy.

 Ensuring a healthy cushion for costs is the smartest thing you can do in ensuring success.
 Now I run every potential deal through my custom excel spreadsheet to estimate profit and return before I submit an offer.
-But, these basic rules of thumb lead my regular searches for new investment properties.
+These basic rules of thumb lead my regular searches for new investment properties.
 Specifically: